JoshuaMosier/written-in-the-stars/docs/how-it-works.md

 # How It Works

-`Written in the Stars` treats arbitrary text as a geometric matching problem over a real star catalog.
+`Written in the Stars` treats words and short phrases as a geometric matching problem over a real star catalog.

 ## Pipeline